amverhagen/jsort/README.md

 # jsort
-Jframe application that displays the results of different sorting algorithms.
+Jframe/Fx application that displays the results of different sorting algorithms.